 Editorial Standards- A Note from the Editor

 Welcome to the Princeton Climate dispatch!
-As we expand, one of my goals for the blog as we expand is to give it a strong sense of place.
+As we expand, one of our goals for the blog as we expand is to give it a strong sense of place.
 Often, that will mean doing original reporting.
-Blogs are not always the most trusted source for original reporting, so I am taking some precautions.
+Blogs are not always the most trusted source for original reporting, so we are taking some precautions.

-I will fact check original reporting.
-If professors or students are quoted, I will personally contact them to make sure the quotes are accurate.
+We will fact check original reporting.
+If professors or students are quoted, we will personally contact them to make sure the quotes are accurate.
 In some cases, sources from off-campus may be harder to verify.
-In that case, I will remind writers to be responsible, and to consider themselves bound by Princeton’s Honor Code.
+In that case, we will remind writers to be responsible, and to consider themselves bound by Princeton’s Honor Code.

 Write for Us!